Skip to main content

 About

-Batora: Lost Haven is a single player hack and slash game with fantasy, drama and science fiction themes.
+Batora: Lost Haven is a single player hack and slash game with fantasy and drama themes.
 It was developed by Stormind Games and was released on October 20, 2022.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews